 With that said, there are three symptoms of astigmatism that you can look out for that’ll make your life much easier.

 What Is Astigmatism?

 Astigmatism is a curvature in the eyeball that doesn’t represent the traditional shape.
 Most eyes are almost spherical, but eyes with astigmatism resemble an oval shape.
 This causes discomfort as well as a blurred vision for those with the condition.

 This shape can sit in the eye socket differently in every individual and with curvature at different parts of the eyeball, so every individual’s astigmatism is unique to them.
-If you think you have astigmatism, you can take an astigmatism test at qualified opticians such as PFGoptics.
+If you think you have astigmatism, you should undergo prk for astigmatism or you can take an astigmatism test at qualified opticians such as PFGoptics.

 Signs You Have an Astigmatism